christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 **Note:** The line of code that says `return` followed by an expression should almost always be the last line of your function.
 It terminates the execution of the function, so any code that might come after it is pretty pointless most of the time.

+#Instances and Events
 ##Instances of Movie Clips

 When animating in Flash, you've created symbols, which appear in the library.
 When you drag copies of a symbol onto the stage, you're creating **instances** of that symbol.
-By default, these instances don't have names, and, if we want to be able to write code that affects instances, we need to be able to somehow refer to them in the code.
+By default, these instances don't have names, but we can give them names.
+It turns out that if we want to be able to write code that affects instances, we need to be able to somehow refer to them in the code.
 Here's how we do it:

 1. Select an instance on the stage.
 2. Go to the Properties panel.